 The shiny blue marble (Earth) has fascinated us since we have first begun to walk across its surface.
-Till now, it remains the only planet we know of where life exists.
-Over the past few centuries, we have learned much about Earth, but how much does an average person really know about this planet?
+To date, it remains the only planet we know of where life exists.
+Over the past few centuries, we have learned a lot about Earth, but how much does an average person really know about our planet?

 How much do you really know about the atmosphere surrounding you?
-Now you probably have tons of facts rattling around in your brain.
+You probably have tons of facts rattling around your brain.
 Check out what we have collected – The 27 interesting facts about Earth’s atmosphere that you may or may not know.

-The Earth’s Atmosphere is 480 km thick, and it is made of a mix of about 16 gases.
-The gases in Earth’s atmosphere include
+The Earth’s Atmosphere is 480 km thick, and it is made of a mix of about 16 gases:

-Other gases are Carbon monoxide, Sulfur dioxide, Nitrogen dioxide and Ammonia, which occupy 0.00003 percent of Earth’s atmosphere.
+Other gases are Carbon monoxide, Sulfur dioxide, Nitrogen dioxide and Ammonia, which occupy 0.00003% of Earth’s atmosphere.

 2. The Five Layers